About the Institute of Cardiovascular Sciences

 - Provide state-of-the-art education and training to undergraduate students, graduate students, postdoctoral fellows and visiting scientists

 - Encourage research collaborations between basic and clinical cardiovascular scientists

 - Promote the formation of national and international networks for collaboration in cardiovascular research

 - Promote partnership with governmental, private and corporate sectors for cardiovascular research

-The editorial offices of the international journal Molecular and Cellular Biochemistry is housed within the Institute.
+The editorial offices of the international journal Molecular and Cellular Biochemistry are housed within the Institute.
 The Head Office of the International Academy of Cardiovascular Sciences, with subsections all over the world, is also located within the Institute of Cardiovascular Sciences.
-Our faculty are highly engaged in local community events and stay connected through social media such as Facebook, Twitter and print media.
-Our Public Outreach Program provides valuable exposure to the local community on the latest breakthroughs in heart disease research as well as to programs to high schools students on various heart health issues.
+Our faculty are highly engaged in local community events and stay connected through social media such as Facebook, Twitter, Linked In, YouTube, Instagram, and print media.
+Our Public Outreach Program provides valuable exposure to the local community on the latest breakthroughs in heart disease research as well as to programs for high school students on various heart health issues.
 The Institute’s Cardiovascular Awards Day Program includes twelve different endowed awards to recognize and honour the achievements of leaders in the field of cardiovascular research and medicine.